 “Hey, it sounds like the Gories!”
 Kroha half-joked after punching the final chords on the band’s opening anthem “Hey, Hey We’re The Gories.”
 Many tracks on the setlist hadn’t been performed live since the band broke up in 1993, giving the show an unpolished edge that recalled the energetic immediacy of garage rock past.
 Collins periodically asked Kroha which song came next, the band played an extended version of the incendiary encore track “Nitroglycerine” after losing its place, and the two guitarists played all the way through “You Make It Move” in different keys.

-sounded like the Gories,” Kroha laughed.
+“Now that sounded like the Gories,” Kroha laughed.
 If anyone else in the room noticed the key shift, they didn’t care.

 The Gories plowed through its catalog of propulsive Motor City blues anthems including “Goin’ To The River,” the stuttering booze love-letter “Thunderbird ESQ” and the electric fuzz meltdown “Let Your Daddy Ride.”
 By the time the band reached the encore, the visibly exhausted trio seemed shocked at the venue turnout and energy.